tommyettinger/textratypist/README.md

 information entirely.
-Some `.fnt` files have been made so they look right in libGDX by using padding, but they will look wrong in other frameworks/engines without that padding. `Font` compromises by allowing manual adjustment of x and y position for all glyphs (y often needs to be adjusted, either to a positive or negative value), as well as the width and height of glyphs (these are useful less frequently).
+Some `.fnt` files have been made so they look right in libGDX by using padding, but they will look wrong in other frameworks/engines without that padding. `Font` compromises by allowing manual adjustment of x and y position for all glyphs (y often needs to be adjusted, either to a positive or negative value), as well as the width and height of glyphs (these are useful less frequently, and are mostly used by distance field fonts).

 If you load text from a file and display it, you can sometimes get different results from creating that text in code, or loading it on a different machine.
 This should only happen if the file actually is different -- that is, the files' line